 Personal recovery, also known as psychosocial recovery, is a different can of tuna from the remission of symptoms of illness.
-Remission is a clinical term that refers specifically to illness symptoms; as examples, you can find definitions of remission here for depression, bipolar, and schizophrenia.
+Remission is a clinical term that refers specifically to illness symptoms; you can find examples of specific definitions of remission here for depression, bipolar, and schizophrenia.

 Rethink Mental Illness uses this definition of recovery from Anthony (1993):

-Anthony also explains that recovery is more than just recovering from the illness itself; it can also involve recovery from stigma, negative experiences of treatment, and loss of opportunities, and recovery from those things may actually be more difficult than dealing with the illness itself.
+Anthony also explains that recovery is more than just recovering from the illness itself; it can also involve recovery from stigma, negative experiences of treatment, and loss of opportunities.
+Recovery from those things may actually be more difficult than dealing with the illness itself.
 Recovery isn’t something mental health professionals do to/for a patient; they can only support patients as they forge their own paths and determine what their own version of recovery is going to look like.

-Recovery is about the process rather than being something that’s measured in terms of outcomes, and that process can happen even if symptoms are ongoing.
-However, I don’t think that stops a lot of people from talking about it as if it’s an outcome that involves freedom from illness.
+Recovery is about the process rather than being something that’s measured in terms of outcomes.
+That process can happen even if symptoms are ongoing.
+However, that doesn’t stop people from talking about it as if it’s an outcome that involves freedom from illness.
 I’ve written before about my concerns about “recovery is a choice” messaging, and I think there’s a problem when people start to expect some endpoint of recovery rather than accepting that different people may be at very different places in their illness/recovery journeys.

 What recovery-oriented practice is

 Recovery-oriented practice looks different from traditional mental health care practice in a number of ways.
 It emphasizes:

 - personal meanings and purpose for the individual with mental illness